canonical/platform-engineering-docs/index.rst

 #.
 Community: The Community team focuses on fostering OSS community engagement and maintaining developer relations for various products.
    We frequently collaborate with them, as they rely on our support for developing solutions like Indico and Matrix to drive community involvement.

 #.
-Others: Given our role as a bridge between product engineering and operations, we regularly collaborate with other charm engineering teams—
+Others: Given our role as a bridge between product engineering and operations, we regularly collaborate with other charm engineering teams —
-   such as Starcraft, Server, Launchpad, and Landscape—to build and refine solutions together.
+   such as Starcraft, Server, Launchpad, and Landscape — to build and refine solutions together.

 Roadmap
 -----------